woobinda/file-server/README.md

 # Python implementation of File Server for Radioteria.
-Flask framework.
+Flask.

 Server provides POST, GET, and DELETE methods for work with audio files.
 Provides client authentication using a token systems.